hackclub/hackclub/workshops/dashboard/README.md

 The API request will be very similar to the `loadWeather()` request, but this time, we have to get multiple sets of data:

 - The title of the articles
-- The url of those articles
+- The URL of those articles

-That's why we'll need to use a map() method to call every element in the data set.
-In this case, we'll need the url of the articles and the titles.
+That's why we'll need to use a `map()` method to call every element in the data set.
+In this case, we'll need the URL of the articles and the titles.

 ```js
 function loadNews() {